 Effective July 1, 2021: Section 188-F:15 I-a provides a tuition waiver for children of eligible NH Veterans who have been determined by the U.S. Department of Veterans Affairs to be totally and permanently disabled from a service-connected disability.
 Please see 188-F:15 I-a for eligibility and conditions.

-- In state foster care for the immediate 6-month period prior to the youth’s 18th birthday
+- In state foster care for the immediate 6-month period prior to his or her 18th birthday.

-- In state guardianship or custody at the time of the youth’s 18th birthday
+- In state guardianship or custody at the time of his or her 18th birthday.

 For additional information about this program, the application, and answers to frequently asked questions: https://www.dhhs.nh.gov/programs-services/child-protection-juvenile-justice/adolescent-program/paying-college

 The Community College System of New Hampshire and the University System of New Hampshire can each grant up to 35 awards each year through this program.
 Applicants are encouraged to apply to colleges within both institutions to increase the likelihood of being selected for this tuition assistance.
 Students are required to apply for this assistance annually.

 Youth Engagement Specialist-Adolescent Program